-This private residential house is the perfect example of how our future homes need to be like.
+This private residential house is the perfect example of what our future homes need to be like.
 With sustainability at the core of its design, this earth sheltered home has green technology incorporated wherever possible.
 There are ground source heat pumps, photovoltaic panels on the roof and smart ventilation system giving it eco-friendly credentials.
-For heat insulation, there are ICF walls which keep the indoor temperature constant all year round.
+For insulation, there are ICF walls that keep the indoor temperature constant all year round.

 # Hebridean Earth House in Askernish, South Uist, Scotland

 This earth sheltered house in Askernish on South Uist Island, Outer Hebrides, Scotland is a dream vacation spot set in a beautiful naturescape.
-The name of this holiday rental is aptly dubbed “Hebridean Earth House” owing to its location and the way which it is built.
-It is more like a modern version of a Stone Age Building with traditional features like a ledge and brace doors.
+The name of this holiday rental is aptly dubbed “Hebridean Earth House” owing to its location and the manner in which it is built.
+The house is more like a modern version of a Stone Age Building with traditional features like a ledge and braced doors.

-This dwelling is created to take you away from the busy city life and soak in nature as you enjoy the majestic view from the window.
-Or perhaps, you would like to relax while sipping a cup of piping hot coffee while feeling the cool breeze coming from the stream running adjacent to the house.
+This dwelling is built for living away from the busy city life and soak in nature, as you enjoy the majestic view from the window.
+Or perhaps, you would like to relax while sipping a cup of piping hot coffee, feeling the cool breeze coming from the stream running adjacent to the house.

-Hebridean Earth House is a luxury home having an underfloor heating system.
-There is a spacious living area which has a plasma fire exuding a warm appeal.
-Other than that, there are entertainment systems to keep you busy during the stay.
+Hebridean Earth House is a luxury home with an underfloor heating system.
+There is a spacious living area that has a plasma fire exuding a warm appeal.
+Other than that, there are entertainment systems to keep you engaged during your stay.